b-charles/pigs/ioc/README.md

 }
 ```

 Factories can not define cyclic dependencies (i.e. a factory produces a component `A` which is needed to another factory to create a component `B` which should be injected in the factory of `A`).
-To resolve the problem, you have to break the cycle, or wait another step in the component's lifecycle (like [Injection](#injection) or [Post-Initialization](#post-initialization)) to inject the required component.
+To resolve the problem, you have to break the cycle, or wait another step in the component's life cycle (like [Injection](#injection) or [Post-Initialization](#post-initialization)) to inject the required component.

-Like explain in the section [Scopes: Default, Core and Testing](#scopes-default-core-and-testing), the functions `Put`, `PutNamed`, `PutFactory` and `PutNamedFactory` define the component in the core set.
+Like explained in the section [Scopes: Default, Core and Testing](#scopes-default-core-and-testing), the functions `Put`, `PutNamed`, `PutFactory` and `PutNamedFactory` define the component in the core set.
 The functions `DefaultPut`, `DefaultPutNamed`, `DefaultPutFactory` and `DefaultPutNamedFactory` can be used in the same way to define a component in the default set, and the functions `TestPut`, `TestPutNamed`, `TestPutFactory` and `TestPutNamedFactory` for the test set.

-Finaly, all this methods have their `Erroneous*` prefixed version (e.g. `ErroneousTestPutNamed`) which doesn't panic but returns an error if something wrong happened.
+Finally, all this methods have their `Erroneous*` prefixed version (e.g. `ErroneousTestPutNamed(name string, component any, signatures ...any) error`) which doesn't panic but returns an error if something wrong happened.

 ### Exploitation

 Only defining components doesn't create anything.
 You have to specify what are the main components, the components you need to instantiate and get to starting your application (or doing some tests).
 The container will instantiate these components, and also their dependencies.
-The API defines the function `CallInjected` that can be used to retrieve that main components from the container.
+The API defines the function `CallInjected(injected any)` that can be used to retrieve that main components from the container.
 ```go
 package mypkg